 The Investigator will interview all parties and relevant witnesses and gather relevant documentary evidence provided by the parties and any identified witnesses.
 Interviews may be conducted in person, or via video conference.
 When a party meets with an Investigator, the Investigator will ask questions related to the allegations in the complaint and a party is given the opportunity speak to the allegations and related events.
 Parties may identify fact witnesses and provide evidence that is relevant to the allegations and not otherwise impermissible.
-This will include inculpatory evidence (that tends to show it more likely that someone committed a violation) and exculpatory evidence (that tends to show it less likely that someone committed a violation).
+This will include inculpatory evidence (that tends to show it more likely that someone committed a violation).
 The Investigator ultimately determines whom to interview to determine the facts relevant to the complaint.